CharlieChenEC/sonic-utilities/doc/Command-Reference.md

   - Parameters:
     - enable: This allows the AAA module to process with local authentication if remote authentication fails.
     - disable: This disallows the AAA module to proceed further if remote authentication fails.
-    - default: This re-configures the default value, which is "enable".
+    - default: This re-configures the default value, which is "disable".

+The below example is to enable the failthrough option.

 - Example:
   ```
   admin@sonic:~$ sudo config aaa authentication failthrough enable
   ```

 **aaa authentication fallback**

-The command is not used at the moment.
-When the tacacs+ authentication fails, it falls back to local authentication by default.
+When the servers used in tacacs+ authentication are unreachable, it falls back to local authentication by default.

+The fallback function is always enabled in the current design, which means this command takes no effect.

 - Usage:
   ```
   config aaa authentication fallback (enable | disable | default)
   ```

+The below example is to enable the fallback option.

 - Example:
   ```
   admin@sonic:~$ sudo config aaa authentication fallback enable
   ```

+**NOTE:  In the Sonic current design, the authentication faillback is always enabled.
+It makes this command as a malfunction one.**

 **aaa authentication login**

-This command is used to either configure whether AAA should use local database or remote tacacs+ database for user authentication.
-By default, AAA uses local database for authentication.
-New users can be added/deleted using the linux commands (Note that the configuration done using linux commands are not preserved during reboot).
+This command is used to either configure whether AAA should use the local database or a remote tacacs+ database for user authentication.
+By default, AAA uses a local database for authentication.
+New users can be added/deleted using Linux commands (Note that the configuration done using Linux commands are not preserved during reboot).
 Admin can enable remote tacacs+ server based authentication by selecting the AUTH_PROTOCOL as tacacs+ in this command.
-Admins need to configure the tacacs+ server accordingly and ensure that the connectivity to tacacas+ server is available via the management interface.
-Once if the admins choose the remote authentication based on tacacs+ server, all user logins will be authenticated by the tacacs+ server.
-If the authentication fails, AAA will check the "failthrough" configuration and authenticates the user based on local database if failthrough is enabled.
+Admins need to configure the tacacs+ server accordingly and ensure that the connectivity to the tacacs+ server is available via the management interface.
+Once admins choose the remote authentication based on tacacs+ server, all user logins will be authenticated by the tacacs+ server.
+If the authentication fails, AAA will check the "failthrough" configuration and authenticate the user based on the local database if failthrough is enabled.

 - Usage:
   ```